zextras/tech-doc/source/_includes/multiserver_install.rst

 Scenario
 --------

-In this scenario we will set up a typical |product| multiserver environment, composed by **five nodes** as follows:
+In this suggested scenario we will set up a |product| multiserver environment, composed by **five nodes** as follows:

 #.
-An **LDAP node**, a directory service server used for user authentication, account management, and parameter storage
+A **Directory-Server node**, used for user authentication, account management, and parameter storage
 #.
 An **MTA node**, that takes care of the transfer and forwarding of mail, also performing filtering functions
 #.
 A **Proxy node**, which acts as a reverse proxy, centralizing access to mailboxes.
    It allows mailbox servers to be hidden from the public internet